fluent-cms/fluent-cms/doc/Concepts.md

 #### Predefined Order

-The view orders posts by their `publish_time`, considering the table index on this column for efficient retrieval:
+The query orders posts by their `publish_time`, considering the table index on this column for efficient retrieval:
 ```sql
 SELECT * FROM posts ORDER BY publish_time DESC
 ```

 #### Efficient Data Retrieval

-Instead of using `OFFSET` for pagination, the view retrieves data based on a specific condition, such as `publish_time`:
+Instead of using `OFFSET` for pagination, the query retrieves data based on a specific condition, such as `publish_time`:
 ```sql
 SELECT * FROM posts WHERE publish_time < ?
 ORDER BY publish_time DESC
 ```